kevinlekiller/mpv_scripts/autospeed2/README.md

         Ffprobe will be used to fetch the video frame rate. autospeed-display=HDMI1
-        Tell xrandr to use the specified display when changing the refresh rate, find these using this command: `xrandr | grep -Poi '^.+connected'` autospeed-exitmode=0x48
+        Tell xrandr to use the specified display when changing the refresh rate, find these using this command: xrandr | grep -Poi '^.+connected' autospeed-exitmode=0x48
         Revert to this mode when exiting mpv.
-Find using this command `xrandr --verbose` For example, "0x48" in the following string is the
+Find using this command: xrandr --verbose For example, "0x48" in the following string is the
         mode: 1920x1080 (0x48) 148.500MHz +HSync +VSync *current +preferred
     autospeed-minspeed=0.9     Number - Minimum allowable speed to play video at.